irfcx/micropirani/README.md

 >Please bear in mind that this is **NOT** a finished thing, and I even guarantee that it will **NOT** work if you reproduce it
 ## What is this

-This is an indirect vacuum gauge based on the thermal conductivity measuring Supposed to be small, cheap and easy to reproduce by using small incandescent bulbs as the pressure sensor
+This is an indirect vacuum gauge based on the thermal conductivity measuring.
+Supposed to be small, cheap and easy to reproduce by using small incandescent bulbs as the pressure sensor

 ## How it (doesn't) works